 Interviewer: How can renewable energy benefit the environment?

 Interviewer: The main sources of renewable energy are solar and wind power.
 Other less ‘mainstream’ sources are hydroelectric power, biomass energy, geothermal energy, and tidal energy.
-Which renewable energy source is the best and why?
+Which renewable energy source do you think would be most suitable for your region and why?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Devices that enable web browsing».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Devices to access the Internet”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of the two devices used to access the Internet;
+- mention the advantages (1–2) of the two devices to access the Internet;

-- mention the disadvantages (1–2) of the two devices used to access the Internet;
+- mention the disadvantages (1–2) of the two devices to access the Internet;

-- express your opinion on the subject of the project – whether you prefer to connect to the Internet via your smartphone and why.
+- express your opinion on the subject of the project – which of the devices to access the Internet presented in the pictures you prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.